Sylvexia/personal_research/9-23 Personal Research.md

 		- Then bridge the tablegen generation tool to have appropriate interface.
 		- Implement the operator manually.
 	- Convert the initializer Probably trivial:
-		- Not all weight and bias
+		- Not all float stored initializer, we need to adapt.
 - The above requires a lot of works to do
 	- I still don't have idea how to get the posit interface right.
 	- I have a hard time try to program the posit dialect operation interface last week.